liuhaozhe6788/FESeq/README.md

 ### Ele.me Dataset

 The original Ele.me dataset is from this [link](https://tianchi.aliyun.com/dataset/131047).
 However, many data files are corrupted.
-We extract and sample from D1_0, D3_1, and D5_0 only.
-The sampled Ele.me dataset is from this [link](https://drive.google.com/drive/folders/1azJt4ZbKOYeO8wDT-M06rUx09WRckWaG).
+We extract and sample from D1_0, D3_1, and D5_0 csv files only.
+The sampled Ele.me dataset can be downloaded from this [link](https://drive.google.com/drive/folders/1azJt4ZbKOYeO8wDT-M06rUx09WRckWaG).

 ### Bundle Dataset